taocpp/taopq/doc/README.md

 Results are values, i.e. they are not handled via `std::shared_ptr<>`.
 They are copyable, but not assignable or movable.
-For the remainder of the documentation, let `res` be a `tao::pq::result`.
+For the remainder of the documentation, let `rs` be a `tao::pq::result`.

 If a result does *not* contain a result set, i.e. if it is not the result of a `SELECT` statement, you can query the number of rows affected by the statements by calling `rs.rows_affected()`.
 Statements that do not return a number of affected rows and that also do not return a result set, e.g. `CREATE TABLE`, will return 0.